defold/defold/editor/src/clj/dynamo/defnode.md

 #### Production function arguments

-The arguments of a production function (`(value ...)` clause, `(dynamic ...)` clause or output function) refer to inputs, outputs or properties in the node definition.
+The arguments of a production function (`(value ...)` clause, `(dynamic ...)` clause or explicit output function) refer to inputs, outputs or properties in the node definition.
 The declaration order of these have no impact.

 Declaring an explicit `output` with the same name as a `property` (overriding the property) requires special care.
 Any argument to an output production function that has the same name as the output, is assumed to refer to a property - if there is one.
 Any other production